-After your Web site is registered, it needs to be submitted for ownership verification.
-When you register the site, you will receive an email explaining two methods for ownership verification.
-There are also instructions on the "site dispute" page of your profile.
+After your website is registered, it needs to be submitted for ownership verification.
+You will receive an email explaining two methods for ownership verification, and the same will be available on the "site management" tab of your profile page.

 To start the verification process, click on "Verify your site".

-You can check the site name you entered is correct by clicking on the site name link next to "Verifying site".
-If you're unable to access your site through this link, double check the spelling and/or the protocol entered, and make corrections as needed.
+You can check the website name you entered is correct by clicking on the website name link next to "Verifying site".
+If you're unable to access your site through this link, double-check the spelling or the protocol entered and make corrections as needed.

 Then select one of the two site verification methods: meta tag or upload an HTML file.

-If you have correctly completed the site verification process, you should see "ownership verified" in the status column next to your site name on the site dispute page.
+If you have correctly completed the site verification process, you should see "ownership verified" in the status column next to your site name on the site management page.

-Once your Web site ownership verification is complete, you may remove the HTML file from the root folder or remove the authentication code you entered in the meta tags.
-Before removal, please ensure you can see the ownership verified status in the "site dispute" tab in your Safe Web account.
+Once your website ownership verification is complete, you may remove the HTML file from the root folder or remove the authentication code you entered in the meta tags.
+Before removal, please make sure that you see the ownership verified status under the "site management" tab in your Norton Safe Web account.